 Contraindications for Ultrasound Therapy

 This technique is not indicated for conditions like cancer, pregnancy or open wounds.
 The doctor must be the one to administer this treatment, and treatments typically last 5-7 minutes.
 Due to the requirement of ultrasonic gel to be used, the most uncomfortable part of this treatment is the initial “shock” of the gel being cold.
 This minor inconvenience is quickly resolved as the applicator sending the sounds waves begin to heat slowly.
 Most patients find this treatment to be quite pleasant.

-This particular treatment cannot be used over areas fluid cavities (spinal canal, skull, large arteries) or boney tissue (elbow, knee, ankle, wrist).
+This particular treatment cannot be used over areas fluid cavities (spinal canal, skull, large arteries) or bony tissue (elbow, knee, ankle, wrist).
 The ultrasonic waves will produce a “cavitation” or bubble formation within the fluid, which will be detrimental to the patient.
-Over boney tissue, the bone will heat faster than the tissue above it causing a distinct uncomfortable feeling for the patient, and with sustained application, the bone may demonstrate fluid retention within the central cavity.
+Over bony tissue, the bone will heat faster than the tissue above it causing a distinct uncomfortable feeling for the patient, and with sustained application, the bone may demonstrate fluid retention within the central cavity.
 While this is not as detrimental as the earlier mentioned fluid cavitation, the result is not warranted and non-therapeutic.

 Are you experiencing joint, neck, or back pain?
 Work with a Buffalo Chiropractor that can help you.

 Here at Herrington Family Chiropractic, not only does Dr. Herrington excels at spinal manipulation, but is also highly proficient at soft tissue manipulation.
 Utilizing techniques such as Myofascial Release Technique (MRT), Graston, Soft Tissue Massage, Ultrasound therapy and Low Level Laser Therapy (LLLT) to ensure patients can be effectively treated for all their aches and pains.